 - intensive exposure to in-field practices at levels ranging from government, to industry, to NGOs and community bodies, both local and international

 - the ability to grasp and assess the terms of policy debates.

-- understand theoretical debates and empirical studies concerning media, culture, and creative cities in the global world today
+- theoretical knowledge for understanding how media, culture, and creative cities function in today’s global society

-- master the methods and instruments for conducting and evaluating research on media, culture, and creative cities
+- skills to allow you to conduct original and rigorous research on media, culture, and creative cities

-- strengthen exposure, connections, and career prospects in related fields
+- exposure, connections, and career prospects in related fields

 - the ability to analyse, and contribute to, related policy discussions in order to have an impact upon government, industry, and civil society